The Microsoft blogosphere is full of posts announcing the release of Windows

 Yikes!
 This release has as much appeal as Windows ME.
 Still, the packaging looks pretty:

-I guess they learnt something from their own iPod packaging parody video after all.
+I guess they learned something from their own iPod packaging parody video after all.